-So what if you aren’t accredited?Triple E Training is not an accrediting body and cannot assist with accrediting any other providers, but because we receive many requests via www.localhost/eee-2017 and facebook regarding the ABET/AET accreditation process, and specifically the process that ABET/AET Providers need to follow, we are hereby outlining a few guidelines.
+So what if you aren’t accredited?Triple E Training is not an accrediting body and cannot assist with accrediting any other providers, but because we receive many requests via our website and Facebook regarding the ABET/AET accreditation process, and specifically the process that ABET/AET Providers need to follow, we are hereby outlining a few guidelines.
 Four ABET/AET Providers, including Triple E Training, have been awarded the 7 year accreditation by Umalusi.

 So what if you aren’t Accredited for ABET/AET?While Umalusi should be consulted immediately by all ABET/AET providers for this, it may be useful to do some research and read this outline of the ABET/AET Accreditation process beforehand.
 The policy for the quality assurance of private adult learning centre, private Further Education and Training colleges and the accreditation of Private assessment bodies is available on Umalusi’s website: www.umalusi.org.za.
 Umalusi was granted the legal basis to grant accreditation, with the approval of this policy.
 All ABET/AET Providers have been previously given one of the following ABET/AET accreditation statuses:

 - Confirmed as accreditation candidate